Ravi-7093/LeetCode-Optimised/README.md

 # LeetCode-Optimised
-This repository is for to check problems for an  optimized approach.
+This repository is for to check problems that I couldn't solve and look  for a solution in an   optimized approach.